-MHR 's operations connected to sustainability will be promoted primarily by the Sustainability Committee to be established by MIM.
+MHR's operations connected to sustainability are promoted primarily by the Sustainability Committee established by MIM.

-The Chairperson of the Committee shall be the President & CEO while all directors and some planning department staff shall comprise the committeepersons.
-Various initiatives will be implemented based on the Sustainability Promotion Program which is established every fiscal year.
+The Chairperson of the Committee is the President & CEO while Managing Director, all general managers and some planning department staff comprise the committeepersons.
+Various initiatives are implemented based on the Sustainability Promotion Program which is established every fiscal year.

-In principle, the Committee shall meet four times a year and shall formulate policies and the content of the Sustainability Promotion Program, monitor progress of programs, deliberate on various suggestions from departments, etc. in light of social conditions and the operating status of MHR.
+In principle, the Committee meets twice a year and formulates policies and the content of the Sustainability Promotion Program, monitors progress of programs, deliberates on various suggestions from departments, etc. in light of social conditions and the operating status of MHR.
 The President & CEO approves the policies and promotion programs, constantly monitors the thorough promotion of sustainability, and establishes and maintains a sustainability promotion structure as a responsible party in promoting sustainability.

-Moreover, sustainability-related efforts shall be reported on periodically to the Board of Directors of both MHR and MIM.
+Moreover, sustainability-related efforts are reported on periodically to the Board of Directors of both MHR and MIM.
 Each Board oversees the status of initiatives for important issues related to ESG and the status of compliance and risk management.